 At the end of December/start of January, the respondent – along with a group of 50 people from Afghanistan and Pakistan – crossed from the city of Bihac in BiH into Croatia.
-Shortly into their journey, the group was stopped by the Croatian police next to Highway Road 71.
+Shortly into their journey, the group was reportedly stopped by what the respondent described as Croatian police next to Highway Road 71.
 The majority of the people were apprehended by the police, but the respondent was able to avoid capture and continue his journey alone.

 Around 17 days later he reached the border between Slovenia and Italy.